 Tennessee Residential Contractor Continuing Education Requirements:

 Contractor licenses are renewed biennially and issued for two (2) years.
 The expiration date is on the last date of the month, in which the license was originally issued.
 The state requires eight (8) hours of continuing education for residential contractors to be completed every two (2) years.
-To provide time to implement the new requirements, residential contractors expiring in the year 2021 will only be expected to furnish four (4) of the RCE hours obtained within the previous year.

 Which licensees with the Board for Licensing Contractors will be required to obtain Residential Continuing Education (RCE)?

 Contractors licensed after January 1, 2009 with a Residential building classification as follows: BC-A; BC-A/r; Spec Homebuilders; and those with a combination BC-A,b(sm) license classification.

 Will contractors having a BC or BC-b (small commercial) classification be required to have RCE to renew?

 No, those with a BC classification would not be required to obtain RCE to renew.
 Those with a BC-b (small commercial) classification will not be required to obtain RCE to renew, unless, they also have a “BC-A” as part of their license, such as a BC- A,b(sm) combination classification.